 Students will be provided with valid and fair assessment conditions consistent with the assistance they would have as part of their learning environment.

-If teachers have concerns about other students' learning/assessment conditions, they should see the Director of Learning Support.
+If teachers have concerns about other students' learning/assessment conditions, they should see the Head of Learning Support and cc Dean into any correspondence.

-Teacher Procedures for Assessment of students with Special Assessment Conditions (SAC)
+Teacher Procedures for Internal Assessment of students with SAC Conditions

 Before the activity